Invariance and naturality of knot lattice homology and homotopy: Knot Lattice Homology: A Second Filtration

 such that \(\shrpt{\Ii^{\nat}}= \Ii\).
 This construction gives the same map as \(\iota\) on Heegaard Floer homology for almost rational graphs, which are graphs which can be made into \(L\)-spaces by lowering the weight on a single vertex \cite{involCheck}.

-\subsection{Knot Lattice Homology: A Second Filtration}
+\section{Knot Lattice Homology: A Second Filtration}

 Let \(G_{v_0}\) be a plumbing graph representing a generalized algebraic knot in a rational homology sphere with an unweighted vertex \(v_0\), and we will define \(G:=G_{v_0}-v_0\) to talk about the graph representing the ambient three-manifold.
 Let \(\tf\) be a \Spinc structure on the plumbed three-manifold defined by \(G\).
-Finally, let \(\CFKb(G_{v_0},\tf)\) be freely generated over \(\Z[U,V]\) by all the cubes \(\Qc\) from the orbit \(\Char(G,\tf)\).
-As with lattice homology, we have a homological grading \(\delta\), where \(\CFKb_{k}(G_{v_0},\tf)\) is freely generated by the elements of \(\Qc_k\).
+We will first construct the knot lattice chain complex associated to \((G_{v_0},\tf)\), then the doubly filtered knot lattice space.